 FYI: If sausage and beer are your cups of tea, consider a mini trip to the Czech Republic afterward.
 It’s a 5-hour train journey from Berlin to Prague, and I can get you started with a few of my favorite hidden gems in the city!

 One of my favorite ways to explore a city is through a guided tour, and a boat adventure down the Spree River checks the box for this.
 These tours usually take about 1.5 hours and are full of facts and context about history and culture of the city.

 DID YOU KNOW: There are unexploded bombs still being discovered today from WWII in the city and the river, so if you see a town block being shut down, this is why.
 Not even joking!

 4. Take a Picture with the Ampelmann

-Ok so the cutest little crosswalk symbol will greet you in Berlin, and most of eastern Germany, and his name is Amplemann.
-When Berlin reunited after 1989, most of East Berlin culture and symbols of communism were erased, except one!
+Ok, so the cutest little crosswalk symbol will greet you in Berlin and most of eastern Germany, and his name is Amplemann.
+When Berlin reunited after 1989, most East Berlin culture and signs of communism were erased, except one!
 The east Berliners fought for the little traffic light symbol, which now has become a representation of the days of communism.